 What Kind Of Milk?

 For this recipe you need to use evaporated milk.
 It has a large proportion of milk proteins, which also helps a lot here to create the rich, creamy sauce.
+Read here from Serious Eats about the science behind how this mac n cheese sauce works.

 The Ratio To Double or Quadruple and Beyond